cpdis/P4_CarND_Advanced_Lane_Finding/writeup_advanced_lane_lines_20175023.md

 We were shown several different methods to detect the lane lines in an image.
 At the heart of these methods is the Sobel operator.
 Applying the Sobel operator allows us to take the derivative of the image in the x or y direction.
 Using different combinations of the Sobel operator we can mask the input images based on the gradient absolute value, gradient direction, and gradient magnitude.
 By combining these different masks we can isolate the lane lines in each image.
 Applying a color mask afterwards further emphasizes the lane lines.

-The first two code blocks below the 'Color and Gradient Thresholding' show how each of the 'masks' were created.
+The first two code blocks below the **Color and Gradient Thresholding** show how each of the 'masks' were created.
 I used a combination of the all of the above gradient thresholds as well as multiple color thresholds.
 I am not completely satisfied with the results but it seems to work well enough for project_video.mp4.

 ![Undistorted][image5]
 ![Combined Binary][image6]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform is in the first code block after the 'Perpective Transform' heading.
-The function takes an input image and determines the src and dst coordinates based on the size of the image and a chosen offset.
-The code for the src and dst coordinates is below:
+The code for my perspective transform is in the first code block after the **Perpective Transform** heading.
+The function takes an input image and determines the 'src' and 'dst' coordinates based on the size of the image and a chosen offset.
+The code for the 'src' and 'dst' coordinates is below:

 ```python
     offset = 100.